Man-eating animal: Other bear species

+Other mammals

 Hyenas

 Although hyenas readily feed upon human corpses, they are generally very wary of humans and less dangerous than the big cats whose territory overlaps with theirs.
 Nonetheless, both the spotted hyena and the smaller striped hyena are powerful predators quite capable of killing an adult human, and are known to attack people when food is scarce.
 Like most predators, hyena attacks tend to target women, children, and infirm men, though both species can and do attack healthy adult males on occasion.
 The spotted hyena is the more dangerous of the two species, being larger, more predatory, and more aggressive than the striped hyena.
 The brown hyena and aardwolf are not known to prey on humans.

-Suidae

 Pigs

 Pigs are competent predators and can kill and eat helpless humans unable to escape them.
 Numerous animal trials in the Middle Ages involved pigs accused of eating children.
 In 2019, a woman was attacked and killed by a herd of feral hogs in rural Texas.
 She died due to exsanguination (i.e. bled to death) from bite wounds.

-Rodents
+Wild pigs are opportunistic omnivores that can function as aggressive predators.
+Being scavengers, wild pigs have been specifically documented to feed on human corpses or remains in post-combat, rural accident (e.g., plane crash) and crime (e.g., homicide) situations.
+In addition, there is at least one instance on record of a wild pig in southern France that became a confirmed repeated man-eater.
+In four of the attacks reviewed in a study, the wild pig either partially or mostly consumed the remains of the human victim that had been fatally injured by that animal in the attack.
+Three of the four attacks were explicitly characterized by the investigating authorities as being predatory.
+In two additional attacks, the pig's motivation was also described by either the victim or the victim's companion as predatory; of those, one victim survived with serious injuries while the other was fatally injured.
+In a 2009 attack in India, a 3-year old girl, walking on a trail with her father, was grabbed by a wild pig, which then tried to flee with the child in its mouth.
+The father chased the animal, fighting with it until his daughter was released.
+Both the father and daughter were seriously injured during the attack; the child later died of her injuries.
+Although attacks by wild pigs are primarily defensive in nature, the potential for an attack of a predatory nature cannot be completely discounted.